 5. If you have a pet, don’t bring it to the visit

 Having a pet reduces the variety of apartments, as a lot of landlords do not allow pets.
-So try to make a good impression first and if you are amicable, mention your pet and try to negotiate to still get the flat.
+So try to make a good impression first and if you are amicable, mention your dog or cat and try to negotiate to still get the flat.

 6. Be patient